 For orthodontic treatment to be successful at any level, it is essential to have a clear understanding of normal growth and development of the dento-facial complex and to possess the skills to recognise developing malocclusion.

-The course is aimed at providing this information so that an improvement in diagnostic skills can be acquired.
+The course provides participants with this knowledge, which participants can build upon to improve their diagnostic skills.
 The scope of treatment and appliances that could be part of general practice will be included.
-Practical sessions include cephalometric analysis, Orthodontic bracket positioning and removable appliance adjustment.
+Practical sessions include cephalometric analysis, orthodontic bracket positioning and removable appliance adjustment.
 Clinical sessions include orthodontic appliance bonding and patient assessment.

 Treatment with selected removable and fixed appliances will be demonstrated.
 With this knowledge, course participants if they so wish, may be able to participate in Orthodontics II which is more clinically based and of longer duration.
-As a stand alone course, participants will be more able to recognise abnormal occlusions in both the developing and permanent dentitions, with guidelines for treatment options.
+As a stand-alone course, participants will develop skills to recognise abnormal occlusions in both the developing and permanent dentitions, with guidelines for treatment options.

-Course participants are encouraged to bring records of patients from their own practice for assessment and evaluation.
+Course participants are encouraged to bring patient records from their practice for assessment and evaluation.

 2017 course dates and a full program will be available later in the year.
 If you would like to be contacted when 2017 dates are available please send an email to Orthodontics 2017 Enquiry